 - Alcohol consumption is likely to be detrimental to sporting performance;

 - Alcohol consumption after exercise can lead to poor recovery and slow repair of injuries;

 - Alcohol is served and consumed within sporting clubs in full compliance with the Liquor Control Act 1988 (WA); and

 - Alcohol is promoted responsibly within sporting clubs.

-The Liquor Control Act 1988 (WA) regulates the sale, supply and consumption of liquor with the express purpose of minimizing harm or ill-health caused to people due to the drinking of alcohol.
+The Liquor Control Act 1988 (WA) regulates the sale, supply and consumption of liquor with the express purpose of minimising harm or ill-health caused to people due to the consumption of alcohol.

-To complement the Top Club Planning Tool, Department of Racing, Gaming and Liquor representatives deliver Liquor Licence Refresher workshops across the State where identified as a need by the sport and recreation network.
+Department of Local Government, Sport and Cultural Industries representatives deliver Liquor Licence Refresher workshops across the State where identified as a need by the sport and recreation network.